cs3216/cs3216.github.io/website/coursework/product-design/index.md

 :::info Milestone

 **Milestone 10:** Design and launch a landing page for your app that is publicly accessible.
-You should consider hosting it on <a href="https://pages.github.com/">GitHub pages</a>, but you can host it anywhere that works and just let us have the URL.
+You should consider hosting it on [GitHub pages](https://pages.github.com), but you can host it anywhere that works and just let us have the URL.
 It should have a sign-up form for users to indicate interest (it doesn't have to actually save any data).

 :::

-Use a CSS framework like [Bulma](https://bulma.io/) or [Bootstrap](https://getbootstrap.com/) to save yourself some time.
+Use a CSS framework like [Bulma](https://bulma.io) or [Bootstrap](https://getbootstrap.com) to save yourself some time.
 Remember that the design has to be attractive and that your message has to be succinct!
 You can even consider landing page creators like [MailChimp landing pages](https://mailchimp.com/features/landing-pages/) to skip all the work.

 ### Marketing Strategy